-- 1. Operational management requires the Center to identify and electronically record on the MBDA CRM Performance System and/or Portal sources of the following: - Market Opportunities public (federal, state and local government) and private (domestic and foreign) sector contracting opportunities; - Capital Resources standard commercial and alternative debt (loans, lines of credit, etc.), equity, and mezzanine financing, bonds (performance and surety), and trade credit opportunities; - Business Ownership Opportunities franchises, licensing arrangements, mergers and buy-outs; - Registration of MBEs register eligible local MBEs in MBDA's CRM system. - 2.
-Establishment of Office The physical location of the Center office must be within an applicable city or MSA specified in this FFO.
-The Center operator must open a physical office and be fully operational within sixty (60) days after receipt of the award.
-"Fully operational" means that all staff is hired, all required signs are up, all items of furniture and equipment (e.g., computer hardware, software, Internet services, phones, faxes) are in place, and the Center's doors have been fully opened to the public for service.
-Within sixty (60) days after receipt of the award, the Center operator shall report via Grants Online to the Federal Program Officer that it has complied with this requirement.
+- 1. Operational management requires the Project to identify and electronically record on the MBDA CRM Performance System and/or Portal sources of the following: - Market Opportunities public (federal, state and local government) and private (domestic and foreign) sector contracting opportunities; - Capital Resources standard commercial and alternative debt (loans, lines of credit, etc.), equity, and mezzanine financing, bonds (performance and surety), and trade credit opportunities; - Business Ownership Opportunities franchises, licensing arrangements, mergers and buy-outs; and - Registration of MBEs register eligible local MBEs in MBDA's CRM system. - 2.
+Establishment of Office The physical location of the Project office must be within an applicable city or MSA specified in this FFO.
+The Project operator must open a physical office and be fully operational within sixty (60) days after receipt of the award.
+"Fully operational" means that all staff is hired, all required signs are up, all items of furniture and equipment (e.g., computer hardware, software, Internet services, phones, faxes) are in place, and the Project's doors have been fully opened to the public for service.
+Within sixty (60) days after receipt of the award, the Project operator shall report via Grants Online to the Federal Program Officer that it has complied with this requirement.
 Failure to be fully operational within sixty (60) days may result in appropriate enforcement action under the award, up to and including termination.
-If the Center is co-located with the operator, it must have a "separate identity" that must include, but is not limited to, appropriate signage and working offices for Center staff that are visually independent (or are perceived as standing apart) from the operator's non-Center operations and personnel.
+If the Project is co-located with the operator, it must have a "separate identity" that must include, but is not limited to, appropriate signage and working offices for Project staff that are visually independent (or are perceived as standing apart) from the operator's non-Project operations and personnel.

-The Center must be accessible to disabled persons and strategically situated in the applicable location to ensure that it is: (1) close to available business resources; (2) within a reasonable commuting distance to the minority business community; and (3) professional in appearance and conducive to supporting the Center's brand.
+The Project must be accessible to disabled persons and strategically situated in the applicable location to ensure that it is: (1) close to available business resources; (2) within a reasonable commuting distance to the minority business community; and (3) professional in appearance and conducive to supporting the Project's brand.

-The Center must provide services to eligible clients.
+The Project must provide services to eligible clients.
 Services can be delivered in person or virtually.
 MBDA calls and emails to the program operator and/or the project director must be returned by the next business day.
-In addition, the Center operator and Center director shall provide MBDA and other authorized federal government officials with accessibility to the center upon request.
-Within sixty (60) days after receipt of the award, the Center operator shall report via Grants Online to the Federal Program Officer, and to the MBDA Chief Information Officer (CIO) of the Office of Information Technology, Research and

-Innovation that it has complied with all information technology requirements (see Appendix E: Information Technology and Computer Requirements).
-Within sixty (60) days after receipt of the award, the Center operator shall also report the name, contact telephone number, and email address of the Center director, MBDA Business Center staff member(s), and the network or system administrator.
+In addition, the Project operator and Project director shall provide MBDA and other authorized federal government officials with accessibility to the Project upon request.
+Within sixty (60) days after receipt of the award, the Project operator shall report via Grants Online to the Federal Program Officer, and to the MBDA Chief Information Officer (CIO) of the Office of Information Technology, Research and Innovation that it has complied with all information technology requirements (see Appendix E: Information Technology and Computer Requirements).
+Within sixty (60) days after receipt of the award, the Project operator shall also report the name, contact telephone number, and email address of the Project director, MBDA Business Project staff member(s), and the network or system administrator.

-3. Personnel - Each Center operator is required to have a Center director employed and exclusively dedicated on a full-time basis to the Center, and is removed from any competing interests.
-The Center director is vital to the MBDA Business Center program and is viewed as the Center operator's key representative to ensure the Center achieves its performance goals.
-The Center director must possess suitable management and business qualifications, including a minimum of a bachelor's degree or equivalent experience in a business-related field.
-Failure to hire a Center director within sixty (60) days may result in enforcement action under the award, including the withholding of award payments.
+3. Personnel - Each Project operator is required to have a Project director employed and exclusively dedicated on a full-time basis to the Project, and is removed from any competing interests.
+The Project director is vital to the MBDA Business Project program and is viewed as the Project operator's key representative to ensure the Project achieves its performance goals.
+The Project director must possess suitable management and business qualifications, including a minimum of a bachelor's degree or equivalent experience in a business-related field.
+Failure to hire a Project director within sixty (60) days may result in enforcement action under the award, including the withholding of award payments.